apalermo01/knowledge-base/Data science, machine learning/statistics/Classification metrics.md

 - Accuracy = (TP + TN) / (TP + FP + FN + TN)
 	- use this when the dataset classes are well balanced

 - Precision = (TP) / (TP + FP)
 	- use this when false positives are unacceptable
 	- examples: credit default, crime prediction, etc.
 	- If a model is optimized for precision, lots of true positives will fall through the cracks, but those that we do catch we can be more certain that it's not a false positive
+	- Use this when you want to:
+		- correctly identify positive classes
+		- avoid false alarms (false positive)
+	- A very precise model means that when it makes a positive prediction, you can be confident that it's correct, at the mistake of occasional false negatives

 - Recall / recall / hit rate / true positive rate / sensitivity
 	- Use this when false negatives are unacceptable
 	- probability of a positive test, conditioned on truly being positive
+	- A highly sensitive model means that when it makes a negative prediction, you can be confident that it's correct, at the expense of occasional false positives
 	- examples: medical screening / diagnosis
 	- If a model is optimized for recall, you may get lots of false alarms, but you'll be very likely to capture all the real emergencies
 $$